Who’s teaching at the 47.

 If you’re nervous about being new, you’re our target audience.

 We don’t test how tough you are on day one.
 You’ll learn how to move, how to tap, and how to communicate with training partners.
-We’d rather you leave class feeling like you could come back tomorrow than “conquered your limits” and can’t walk for a week.
+We’d rather you leave class feeling like you could come back tomorrow than you've pushed past your limits and can’t walk for a week.